akshaybadola/pndconf/README.md

 beamer template for generation and also `ieee` csl file.
 That is also included in the `csl` directory.

+# Configuration

+A sensible default configuration is included in the distribution but it can always be customized.

 # Todo

 - [X] Remove the settings folder from the repo.
 It should be standalone.
 - [X] Remove blog generator as that's a separate repo now.
 - [ ] Clean the code up
+- [ ] Better colorization possibly with colorama
+- [ ] A WSGI server for async communication
+- [ ] Add documentation of internals
+- [ ] Add tests
 - [ ] Issue warning when incompatible options are used --biblatex and pandoc-citeproc conflict e.g.